'I’m just a mom trying to save my son’s life' | Austin mother holds auction to raise money for son's rare disease

 "If it was your niece or your nephew, your grandson, your grandchild, your granddaughter, your friend, your child's best friend at school, you would do anything to save their lives.
 And that's all I'm asking is please help me save my son's," Gorniak said.

 "Because time is of the essence.
 These kids don't have time to wait.
 They'd die as children.
 So, if us parents aren't fighting for our kids to save their lives, no one will, unfortunately.
-But we need the backing, the support of those in our immediate circles and beyond, those in our community and around the world," said Gorniak.
+But we need the backing, the support of those in our immediate circles and beyond, those in our community and around the world," Gorniak said.

 Read more about Gorniak and her son's journey on their GoFundMe page.